8 ways to avoid turkey fryer fires this Thanksgiving

 4. Thaw the turkey completely before frying

 If your turkey isn’t completely thawed and dry before you fry it, you risk hot oil splatter.
-To avoid getting popped with hot grease while you fry, make sure your bird is thawed all the way through before it hits the fryer.
+To avoid getting popped with hot grease while you fry, make sure your bird is thawed all the way through and patted dry before it hits the fryer.

 5. Keep an eye on the temperature